silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/03_working_with_generic_types/03_resolver_discovery.md

 When you define a query mutation, or any other field on a type, you can opt out of providing an explicit resolver and allow the system to discover one for you based on naming convention.

-Let's start by registering a resolver class(es) where we can define a bunch of these functions.
+Let's start by registering a resolver class where we can define a bunch of these methods.

+You can register as many classes as makes sense - and each resolver class can have multiple resolver methods.

 **app/_graphql/config.yml**
 ```yaml